 Neptune Festival Boardwalk Weekend alone annually generates $23.5 million in economic impact, $16.9 million in direct impact by Boardwalk Weekend visitors, and $1.19 million in direct municipal taxes.
 Investing in and partnering with other regional businesses whenever possible, the Neptune Festival spent in excess of $1,000,000 with local businesses, service providers, vendors, and suppliers in 2018.

-Neptune Festival shares monies with partnering charitable organizations such as EQUI-KIDS, The Governor's School for the Arts, Toby's Dream Foundation, Achievable Dream Foundation, Virginia Beach Rotary, Town Center Kiwanis Club, Virginia Beach Police Foundation, Virginia Beach Jaycees, and Virginia Musical Theater, among others.
+Neptune Festival shares monies with partnering charitable organizations such as EQUI-KIDS, The Governor's School for the Arts, Toby's Dream Foundation, Virginia Beach Lifeguard Association, Virginia Beach Rotary, Town Center Kiwanis Club, Virginia Beach Police Foundation, Virginia Musical Theater, Virginia Symphony Orchestra, and Symphonicity, among others.

 The Festival has vast geographic coverage and is well respected in the special events industry, as demonstrated by the consistent recognition of its flagship event, the Virginia Beach Neptune Festival Boardwalk Weekend, as one of the Top 100 Events in North America and among the Top 20 Events in the Southeastern US.

 The Neptune Festival’s most popular event - Neptune Festival Boardwalk Weekend - begins on the last Friday of September and is the largest annual special event in the Commonwealth of Virginia.

 An economic impact study conducted by Choice Communications Systems, Inc. revealed the following:

 Provide a quality, safe and diverse mix of events and activities that will:

 The Neptune Festival is truly a community enterprise.
 A volunteer Board of Directors, consisting of 40 community leaders, oversees all activities, none of which would be possible without the help of its 1,200+ volunteers.